 - For residential zoned blocks of 600sqm or more, you can build a granny flat that’s 60sqm (excluding verandah and carport).
 These may be freestanding, attached to, or built within an existing structure or house.

 - For rural or residential rural zoned blocks, the granny flat can be 90sqm (excluding verandah and carport).

 WHAT DOES THE GRANNY FLAT NEED TO HAVE INSIDE?

 Under the Dwelling House Guide (part of the Sunshine Coast Planning Scheme 2014), a ‘dwelling house’ (this refers to the main dwelling and/or a secondary dwelling) must include the following:

 - Food preparation facilities (a kitchen or kitchenette)

 - A bath or shower

 HOW MUCH DOES IT COST TO BUILD A GRANNY FLAT?

-This will depend on whether you’re going for one or two bedrooms, but on average a custom granny flat build will be around $110,000 – $140,000.
-This is far cheaper than building a brand new home, so it’s a great option for elderly family members, or a place for the kids to live before they can afford a place of their own.
+This will depend on whether you’re going for one or two bedrooms, but ultimately, building a granny flat is far cheaper than building a brand new home, so it’s a great option for elderly family members, or a place for the kids to live before they can afford a place of their own.

 If you’re needing finance, shop around as some banks offer products specifically designed for the development of granny flats.